With many courses to choose from, both online and classroom based, what’s the best import export course for 2023?

 Watching videos is certainly one of the most popular ways to learn but will you find it particularly engaging listening to your tutor standing in front of a whiteboard for hours on end, perhaps going through subject content that you’ll never use.
 Hopefully you won’t fall asleep.

 The art of presenting is a skill on its own, one that many of us don’t naturally have.
 Pointing a camera at someone while they are presenting to a classroom, or an empty room, isn’t always engaging viewing.
-The best import export courses taught by video tend to be well scripted, on point and keep to the subject matter.
+The best import export courses taught by video tend to be well scripted, on point and keep to the subject matter, and the tutor should relay some of their own personal experiences and lessons that they learned along the way.

 There’s several international trade courses online so it’s worth comparing them and seeing which suits your individual needs.